purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 So how do we choose a good N?

 Well, it should be big.
 Integer factorization is still an "unsolved" problem.
 We don't have any efficient algorithms for doing it, and they probably don't exist, but we don't know for sure (it basically boils down to P=NP).

-In general, for a number N that is b bits, we don't have any algorithms that run in polynomial time O(b^k).
-The best algorithms are sub-exponential.
+In general, for a number N that is b bits, we don't have any algorithms that run in polynomial time $O(b^k)$.
+The best known algorithms are sub-exponential.
 The [general number field sieve](https://en.wikipedia.org/wiki/General_number_field_sieve) is an example of the one of the most efficient algorithms.
 As an aside, Shor's algorithm provides a polynomial solution for factoring numbers, which means that quantum computers would/could render RSA obsolete as a secure system.

-Why can't N be prime itself?
-(TODO show why it doesn't work in RSA)

 The hardest numbers to factor are those that are "semiprime".
 Semiprime means that a number is a product of two primes.